 Information for researchers

 Are you as a researcher interested in reliable and routinely collected healthcare data from general practitioners?
 Or would you like to use the healthcare data of the patient population of the northeast part of the Netherlands for your research?
-Please contact AHON for a unique dataset from the AHON-database.
+Contact AHON for a unique dataset from the AHON-database.

 Klik hier voor informatie voor onderzoekers in het Nederlands

-The Academic General Practitioner Development Network (AHON) is part of the Department of Primary- and Long-term Care of the University Medical Center Groningen (UMCG).
+The Academic General Practitioner Network (AHON) is part of the Department of Primary- and Long-term Care of the University Medical Center Groningen (UMCG).
 Within AHON general practitioners and researchers work together to improve general practitioner care in our region and beyond.
-As of July 2022, the AHON-database comprised data of more than 460 795 patients from 73 affiliated registration practices.
+As of July 2024, the AHON-database comprised data of more than 600 000 patients from 90 affiliated registration practices.
 The database still grows every year.
 Electronic healthcare data are provided for up to 5 years retrospectively from when a registration practice is connected, and subsequently, the most recent data are added each quarter.
 Researchers can use the database for both cross sectional and longitudinal research.

 The following research projects have, among others, used a dataset from the AHON database: